 Data Collection

-Following the preliminary survey, students who agreed to be interviewed were asked to describe their coursework, where and how they acquired their computational knowledge, and discuss their experiences in acquiring this knowledge.
+Following the preliminary survey, students who agreed to be interviewed were asked to describe their coursework, where and how they acquired their computational knowledge, and discuss their experiences in acquiring these understandings.
 This interview was modified from surveys administered by researchers investigating computational thinking at Harvard using Scratch, which provided a rich rubric of assessing students' experiences in performing computational applications (“Interviewing Students,” n.d.).
+The full interview protocol is included as an Appendix.

 Following the interview, students were asked to work through an ecological application of statistical computing.
-These problems assessed students' abilities to both statistically and computationally reason through applications, provide descriptions of how they computationally think through the problems, as well as outline the any gaps noticeable in students' ability to transfer their computational knowledge to applications.
-Computational problems were developed in collaboration with statistics faculty at the university, using data from the Blackfoot River, collected by Montana Fish, Wildlife, and Parks in years 1989 to 2006.
-The analysis in this paper is based on the six interviews; students' abilities to reason through computational applications will be used in future analyses.
+These problems assessed students' abilities to reason through applications of statistical computing , and outlined any gaps noticeable in students' ability to transfer their computational knowledge to applications.
+Computational problems were developed in collaboration with statistics faculty at the university.
+The analysis in this paper is based on the five interviews on computational knowledge aquisition; students' abilities to reason through computational applications will be used in future analyses.

 Data Analysis

 Interviews and survey responses for each participant were transcribed, with participants' names removed and pseudonyms given.
-The interviews were analyzed so as to describe the thought process of each student working through the application, describing the concepts they used to complete each task, why they believed these to be the correct concepts to use, and how they acquired their knowledge of these concepts.
-Themes specific to each individual's computational thinking processes were then described, including, but not limited to, synthesis of experiences, coursework, and learned skills.
-With these individual themes, we were able to compare commonalities that emerged across individuals.
+The interviews were then open coded so as to describe the statistical computing skills they used to complete each task, and how they acquired their knowledge of these concepts.
+The transcripts were read numerous times in order to segment the data and construct themes specific to each individual's acquisition of statistical computing skills.
+With these individual themes, we were able to compare commonalities that emerged across participants.

 Participants were provided with an itemized detail of how they completed the problem and the transcription of their interview.
-This allowed participants to check for accuracy of their statements and the interviewer's description of their thought processes in completing the problems.
+The inclusion of member checking allows participants to check for accuracy of their statements.
 The authenticity of the study, its ability to capture the true experiences of students' abilities to think through computational problems, is enhanced with the lack of researcher engagement with students prior to their participation in the study.
-This ensured that no student felt more comfortable in the interview environment, working through the application, than any other student.
+This ensured that no student felt more comfortable in the interview environment, articulating their experiences, than any other student.

 results